 The cubing/climbing crossover first appeared on my radar when Stefano Ghisolfi made the comparison in a short video featured back in 2020.
 Again a year later, after doing some background research on this year’s Olympic athletes, I came across one or two climbers who made a passing comment about the Rubik’s Cube.

 Do professional climbers have superior problem-solving abilities than the average person?
 And for us non-professionals, would learning to solve this popular puzzle help with our mental training for climbing?

-I am sure there are climbing veterans and trainers that are lining up to tell me this is total BS.
+I am sure there are seasoned climbers who are lining up to call BS on this hypothesis.
 They are probably right.
 Nevertheless, my curiosity was piqued.
 I decided to dig out my old cube, do some research, and dive into this theory with an open mind.

 Nowadays, the impossible illusion shrouding the Rubik’s Cube has disappeared, especially if you have seen the video of a 3-year-old girl solving the Cube in under two minutes.
 The learning curve was also made infinitely easier when you were able to follow along with someone on YouTube.

 However, even if you understand ‘the secret’ to completing the cube, it doesn’t take away from the critical thinking and cognitive skills that we use to successfully solve this popular puzzle.

 If you have ever thought about competition climbing and speedcubing, then you may have noticed there a quite a few similarities.
 In both activities, competitors have a viewing period to observe the problem, process it, and then use their knowledge and experience to solve the problem.